dengbowc/DBWeatger/README.md

 #### DBWeatherManager

-Two interfaces are provided, one is used to obtain the weather directly (- getWeatherOfCurrentLocation), and the other is based on zipcode (- getWeatherWithZipcode:).Handle the result to callers using delegate pattern.
+Two interfaces are provided, one is used to obtain the weather directly (- getWeatherOfCurrentLocation), and the other one is based on zipcode (- getWeatherWithZipcode:).Handle the result or error to caller using delegate pattern.

 #### DBWeatherModel